 A part-time student carries an academic load of fewer than 12 credit hours.
-Though 16 to 18 hours are considered Academic Full Time, 12 or more credit hours is considered full-time for certification purposes for veterans' benefits, vocational rehabilitation, and other benefit programs.
 The maximum load for a student is 21 credit hours.
-When a student wishes to register for more than 21 credit hours, the approval of the faculty advisor, Division Dean or Director of Records and/or Registration is required.
+A full-time student carries an academic load of 12 hours or more.
+When a student wishes to register for more than 21 credit hours, Dean for Student Services, Division Dean, or Director of Records and Registration approval is required.